-1: The short "counting time" (15 hours) of the RIFE agreed gamma spectrometry methodology which, according, to a number of peer reviewed academic reports, does not produce the most precise or accurate radiological data.
+1: The short "counting time" (15 hours) of the RIFE/Government Agency favoured gamma spectrometry methodology which, according, to a number of peer reviewed academic reports, does not produce the most precise or accurate radiological data.

-It is clear that the Table 1 longer "count times" provide notably lower Am 241 <less thans than the Table 2 outcomes.
+It is clear that the Table 1 (Citizens Science) longer "count times" provide notably less Am 241 "<less thans" than the Table 2 (Government) outcomes.
 When the shorter count-time methodology has been used, there are no "positive" results for Am 241, and the overall outcome has provided no useable or representative data for that nuclide.
 We note that many observers treat such outcomes as implying negative/nil Am 241 concentrations in the samples thus described.